George Chaponda: Career

 He has held a number of senior positions in Zambia, including chief executive of a parastal organisation.
 From 1984 to 2002, he worked mostly as a senior lawyer for the Office for the United Nations High Commissioner for Refugees in Somalia, Kenya, Thailand, Bangladesh, Switzerland, Austria, Poland and Ethiopia.
 From 2003 to 2004 he was Chairman of the University Council of the University of Malawi.
 In 2004 Chaponda entered Malawian politics and was elected as a member of parliament for the Mulanje South West constituency.
 In June 2004, he was appointed Minister of Foreign Affairs in the cabinet of the newly elected President Bingu wa Mutharika.
 He served in that position until 2005, when he was appointed Minister of Local Government and Rural Development.
 After the elections in May 2009, Mutharika appointed him Minister of Education, but moved him to lead the Ministry of Justice and Constitutional Affairs in 2010.
 The entire cabinet was dismissed on 19 August 2011.

 In September 2011, Mutharika re-appointed him to cabinet as Minister of Education, Science and Technology.
 He served in that post until April 2012, when the president died suddenly of a heart attack.
 Mutharika's successor, Joyce Banda, appointed Chaponda Minister of Foreign Affairs and International Cooperation on 22 June 2014.

 On 7 April 2016, Banda's successor Peter Mutharika moved Chaponda to the Ministry of Agriculture, Irrigation and Water Development.
 Mutharika then appointed Chaponda as Leader of the House of Assembly in May 2016.
-After a brief suspension in early 2017, Chaponda was re-instated in February but only held the post for a week before he was succeeded by his deputy Kondwani Nankhumwa in an interim capacity, pending the results of Chaponda's ongoing corruption investigation.
+Chaponga as a result of his involvement in Maizegate.
+He was succeeded by his deputy Kondwani Nankhumwa in an interim capacity, pending the results of Chaponda's ongoing corruption investigation.
 Chaponda was rumoured to have been groomed to succeed Mutharika as President.

-In May 2024, he became Leader of the Opposition in the National Assembly, following his predecessor Nankhumwa's expulsion from the DPP.
+In May 2024, Chaponda became Leader of the Opposition in the National Assembly, following his predecessor Nankhumwa's expulsion from the DPP.

 In October 2025, Chaponda was re-appointed Minister of Foreign Affairs following the re-election of Peter Mutharika in the 2025 general election.
+In June 2026 Habiba Osman of the Human Rights Commission was interviewed concerning the progress made in gender equality.
+Malawi's Gender Equality Act requires that neither gender can hold less than 40% of positions in Malawi.
+However Chaponda had appointed only one woman in twenty heads of mission.
+She said the commission had a serious concern about the disregard for the law.
+Women created most of the wealth but they were not having equal access to decisions.